-If you love your nature and love to travel to the jungle regions of the world, then the Amazon Rainforest in Peru may be the destination you need to enjoy on a vacation.
+If you love nature and you love to travel to the jungle regions of the world, then the Amazon Rainforest in Peru may be the destination you need to enjoy on a vacation.
 The Peruvian Amazon occupies 60% of the entire national territory, making it a very important area.
-There are two main regions in Peru to visit the northern jungle region of Iquitos and the jungle region close to Cusco of Puerto Maldonado.
+There are two main regions that you should include in your Peru travel itinerary.
+The jungle region of northern Iquitos and the jungle region of Puerto Maldonado.
 Both regions are worth a visit for their abundant wildlife, luxury accommodations, and cruises.
 But if you are looking to appreciate birds in their habitat, the birds in Tambopata are the best to watch.

-There are literally hundreds of bird species that live in the rich rainforest of southeastern Peru.
+There are literally hundreds and hundreds of species of birds that live in the rich rainforest of southeastern Peru.
 And no matter what activity you choose to enjoy in the Amazon, it is a potential possibility to spot the birds in Tambopata.
-A great example is the numerous canopy towers found in many of the jungle lodges on the shores of the Madre de Dios River you will have the best advantage point to see many of the different birds.
+A great example is the numerous canopy towers found in many of the jungle lodges.
+On the banks of the Madre de Dios River, you will have the best vantage point to see many of the different birds.
 Many of the exclusive lodges even offer options for boat rides on the river.
 On these tours, you will see many different species in flight.
 Every moment you spend in the jungle is a possible encounter with the different birds in Tambopata.

-The birds in Tambopata jungle region of Peru are many featuring some of the magnificent species on the planet.
-The lack of human presence of humans has done wonders for the conservation of some areas of the rainforest but the area remains one of the most threatened in all of South America.
-Let us hope that governments of South America will work together to help protect the Amazon for future generations and that the population of birds of the Tambopata area continues to grow.
+The birds in Tambopata are among the most beautiful species on the planet.
+The lack of human presence has done wonders for the conservation of the rainforest, but the area remains one of the most threatened in all of South America.
+Let’s hope that the governments of South America work together to help protect the Amazon for future generations.
+In this way, the bird population of the Tambopata area continues to grow.
 Together with the experts from Machu Travel Peru, we hope we have been of help.
 If you want to know more about our tours, ask our team of advisers.
 We will be waiting for your soon visit.